knowink-dev/epulse-dev-challenge/README.md

 The project has docker and bootstrap included, but using them is not required.

 ## Getting Finished

+Ensure you've answered the questions found in QUESTIONS.md.

 **Please DO NOT push your work to a public fork on GitHub!**